sotieno/RouteRover/README.md

 pip install -r requirements.txt
 ```

-3. Configure your database connection by modifying 'config.py' with your database parameters.
-4. Create and populate the necessary database tables
+3. Create and populate the necessary database tables
-5. Create the flask application factory by running the following commands to run the application:
+4. Create the flask application factory by running the following commands to run the application:

 ```bash
 export FLASK_APP=core